-In the first part of this series, we discussed the similarities and differences between HPC and AI with a special focus on the storage aspects.
-In this second part, a closer look at the 3 Phases of Deep Learning will provide us with a better understanding of what the storage requirements for Deep Learning are, given that DL is generally considered to be one of the most important drivers for storage performance nowadays.
+In the first part of this series, we discussed the similarities and differences between HPC and AI storage solutions with a special focus on the storage aspects.
+In this second part, a closer look at the 3 Phases of Deep Learning will provide us with a better understanding of what the storage requirements for Deep Learning are, given that DL is generally considered to be one of the most important drivers for high performance computing storage nowadays.
 After that, we will then have all we need to design an optimal storage system for scalable Deep Learning in the third and final part.

 The 3 Phases of Deep Learning

 Phase 1: Data Preparation – Extract, Transform, Load (ETL)

 The goal of this phase is to have the dataset readily available in a format that is suitable for training.
 Reasons for this might be that the data comes from a source that produces data in a format that is not suitable for training, e.g. because of the used color palette, resolution, position of relevant objects inside an image, and so on.